Beth McKillop: 1981–2004

-2004–present
+2004–2026

 In 2004, McKillop returned to the Victoria and Albert Museum as Keeper of Asia, later serving as Director of Collections, and eventually, deputy director.
-During her tenure as Keeper of Asia, the V&A staged Europe's first comprehensive study of Chinese architecture, fashion, and graphics in the Reform Era, China Design Now.
+During her tenure as Keeper of Asia, the V&A staged Europe's first comprehensive study of Chinese architecture, fashion, and graphics in the reform and opening up era, China Design Now.
 The show went on to tour the United States.
 Another major project during this time was the creation of the Robert H. N. Ho Family Foundation Galleries of Buddhist art.

-In 2016, after twelve years, McKillop left the V&A.
+She retired from the V&A in 2016.

-In 2019, McKillop originated the course on the history of Korean books and printing at the Rare Book School.

-McKillop is a trustee of National Museums Scotland, and the Sir Percival David Foundation of Chinese Art.
+McKillop remained active in the fields of Chinese and Korean culture.
+In 2019, she originated the course on the history of Korean books and printing at the Rare Book School.
+She was a trustee of National Museums Scotland, and the Sir Percival David Foundation of Chinese Art.
 She served as president of the Oriental Ceramic Society from 2018 to 2021.

+Death

+McKillop died from breast cancer on 26 May 2026, two days shy of her 73rd birthday.